top of page

 Sleep in Heavenly Peace – In home beds and bedding for children without beds

-Small Grants for 2020/2021
+2020-2021 Small Grants

-Boys and Girls Club of Ada County: $3,000 Program to counteract the effects of Summer Learning Loss and Covid 19
+Boys and Girls Club of Ada County - $3,000 Program to counteract the effects of Summer Learning Loss and Covid 19

-Learning Lab: $2,000 Computer Replacement
+Learning Lab - $2,000 Computer Replacement

-Meridian Library: $3,000 Special Needs Children's Book Collection
+Meridian Library - $3,000 Special Needs Children's Book Collection

-Salvation Army: $2,000 Backpacks for kids
+Salvation Army - $2,000 Backpacks for kids

-Idaho Diaper Bank: $3,000 Diapers and Pull-ups
+Idaho Diaper Bank - $3,000 Diapers and Pull-ups

 Learning Lab is doing terrific work with the support of GBRF

-What would your life be like if you could not read this post, not read a book, or could not even read a street sign?
+What would your life be like if you could not read this post, not read a book, or not even read a street sign?
 This status of functional illiteracy would make your life frustrating and severely limited.

 Learning Lab, in Garden City, helps educate adults and families to make their lives better.
 Their mission is to transform the lives of adults and families through personalized education – and that is what they do every day.
-Their goal is to help people improve their literacy skills so that they can further their education, get a job, help their family and fully engage in the community.
+Their goal is to help people improve their literacy skills so that they can further their education, get a job, help their family, and fully engage in the community.

-Prior to COVID all of their classes were in person.
-Students would come to class and work with tutors on lessons created just for them.
-Though students came from diverse places and background and had varying levels of literacy skills, they came together as a community in the classroom and collaboratively worked to improve their lives.
+to class and work with tutors on lessons created just for them.
+Though students came from diverse places and backgrounds and had varying levels of literacy skills, they came together as a community in the classroom and collaboratively worked to improve their lives.

-Then came COVID and things had to change.
-Safely meeting the needs of their students and retaining that sense of community was of primary importance.
-By using Zoom, Facebook, phone calls, texts and emails, classes were able to continue.
+of their students and retaining that sense of community was of primary importance.
+By using Zoom, Facebook, phone calls, texts, and emails, classes were able to continue.
 The Learning Lab early childhood team delivered literacy kits to families.
-In the end, they did whatever was needed to do to keep their students learning.
+In the end, they did whatever was

-After being homeless and struggling with addiction, Kathleen turned her life around, sought treatment and started therapy.
+After being homeless and struggling with addiction, Kathleen turned her life around, sought treatment, and started therapy.
 She became such a valuable coach and role model in her treatment program that she was asked to mentor others.
 Her goal was to become a Peer Support Specialist – but first she needed to earn her GED.

 This is where learning Lab came in.
 Kathleen had been home-schooled by her mother until about 8th grade and had never attended a regular school.
 Lila, at Learning Lab, eased her concerns and assured her that, with hard work, she could achieve her goal.
 Working 1:1 with her tutors, she earned her GED and is now a Certified Peer Support Specialist.